Switching from conda to pixi

 export RATTLER_CACHE_DIR=/path/to/larger/disk/rattler_cache

-Note that the .pixi/ directory inside each project folder contains the installed environment, not the cache.
-The cache holds the downloaded packages shared across all projects; the .pixi/ directory holds the hard-linked or extracted files for that specific project.
-You can safely delete .pixi/ and recreate it with pixi install—pixi will reuse cached packages and not re-download anything.
+The .pixi/ directory inside each project folder contains the installed environment, not the cache.
+The cache holds the downloaded packages shared across all projects; .pixi/ holds the hard-linked or extracted files for that specific project.
+You can delete .pixi/ and recreate it with pixi install.
+Pixi will reuse cached packages and skip re-downloading.

 Using pixi on a job scheduler (SLURM)